slackapi/bolt-js/docs/_future/custom_functions.md

 module.exports = { SampleFunctionDefinition };
 ```

-Note that we import `DefineFunction`, which is used for defining our function, and also `SlackFunction`, which we'll use to implement our function in the next section.
+Note that we import `DefineFunction`, which is used for defining our function, and also `Schema`, which has information on supported [Built-in types](https://api.slack.com/future/types).

 Just like [Workflows](/bolt-js/future/workflows), Custom functions have a unique `callback_id` and also require a `title`.
 Additionally, you can set inputs and outputs just like you can with Workflows.